lahm3d/FACET/README.md

         max_buff    : 30

         [paths and flags]
+        taudem              : True
         mpi_path            : C:/Program Files/Microsoft MPI/Bin/mpiexec.exe
         taudem_path         : C:/Program Files/TauDEM/TauDEM5Exe
+        taudem cores        : 2
-        wbt_path    : D:/git_projects/FACET/WBT
+        wbt_path            : C:/.../whitebox-tools
+        go-spatial          : C:/.../go-spatial_win_amd64.exe
         whitebox            : True
         wt_grid             : True
-        taudem      : True
-        data_dir    : D:/git_projects/sample_data
+        data_dir            : C:/.../sample_data
-        physio      : G:/ImageryServer/FACET/Physio_prj.shp
+        physio              : C:/.../Physio_prj.shp
+        census roads        : C:/.../census_roads_2018_mid_atl.shp

+        [breach options]
+        # see README for detailed explanation.
+Pick ONLY ONE!
+        rd strm + wbt breach mtd  : False rd strm + go-spatial mtd  : False go-spatial mtd            : False
+        default wbt breach mtd    : True

+        [exclude HUCs]
+        skip_list : 0206000501,0206000502,0208010306,0208010609,0206000403

         [spatial ref]
         crs : +proj=aea +lat_1=29.5 +lat_2=45.5 +lat_0=23 +lon_0=-96 +x_0=0 +y_0=0 +datum=NAD83 +units=m +no_defs

-Next step is to manually update `config.ini` and run FACET.
+### How-to fill out congfig parameters:

 * `log_file`: directory and file name for log file.
 For each run log files are overwritten, so manually save them if needed
 * `mpi_path` and `taudem_path`:  users will need to manually find and confirm that `mpiexec.exe` (file) and `TauDEM5Exe` (folder) exist.
 They are usually located under following folders:
   * `C:/Program Files/Microsoft_MPI/...`
   * `C:/Program Files/TauDEM/...`
-* `wbt_path`: path to the directory where you've downloaded and extracted Whitebox Tools
+* `taudem cores`: number of cores TauDEM can use to process.
+The default is 2, but can be changed based on your CPU
+* `wbt_path`: pay attention to your path, if you've compiled Whitebox Tools then your folder name will be `whitebox-tools` i.e. name of the repo you have cloned, and if you downloaded pre-compiled binaries then your folder name will be `WBT`.
+Also, make sure that you have `whitebox_tools.exe` inside the folder before executing FACET
+* `go-spatial`: complete path of `go-spatial_win_amd64.exe`

-* `data_dir`:  path to the data.
+* `data_dir`:  complete data path e.g. `C:/.../sample_data`.
 The structure should follow what's listed below (see **FACET File Structure**)
-* `physio`: [download the physiographic regions shapefile](##Requirements), unzip and link the path here for the physiographic shapefile
+* `physio`: [download physiographic regions shapefile, unzip and provide complete path](##Requirements), unzip and link the path here for the physiographic shapefile

-### FACET File Structure

-Last step is organize FACET data correctly.
-Below is sample directory structure for FACET data.
-Additionally, users can download [sample data](##Requirements) to test the tool

-        c:\
-        └── chesapeake_bay
-            ├── physio (physiographic region SHP)
-            |      └── physio_prj.shp
-            ├── FACET (code repository)
-            ├── sample_data
-            |      └── 0206
-            |           ├── 0206.shp
-            |           └── 0206000403
-            |                   └── 0206000403_dem.tif
-            └── WBT

-Under `sample_data` there can be one or more folders named by HUC 4 values and within each HUC 4 folder there should be a NHD hi-resolution streams 1:24k feature layer, and one or more HUC 10 and HUC 12 folders.
-Inside each HUC 10 or 12 folder there should be a DEM GeoTIFF.
+* `census roads`: [download Census All Roads (2018) shapefile, unzip and provide complete path](##Requirements), unzip and link the path here for the physiographic shapefile

 After successfully modifying the config file and organizing the data folder, we are ready to run the FACET code.
 At present, FACET is best executed using command line.